migmm/librarian/README.md

 - OWASP Security (CSRF and the protections provided by Sping Security)
 - Authentication via JWT Token
 - Password encryption
+- Pagination in book endpoint and possibility to search by ISBN or book name

 ### Database Relationships

 ![Logo](https://github.com/migmm/librarian/blob/media/assets/relations.png)

 I used three types of relationships.

 ##### Foreign Key Relationship (Using a Junction Table)